Chart Color Schemes

 Albury - East is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Albury - East, as per the latest Census evaluation, 88.4% of dwellings were houses, with the remaining 11.6% comprising semi-detached homes, apartments, and other types.
-This is compared to Non-Metro NSW's 83.2% houses and 16.8% other dwellings.
-Home ownership in Albury - East stood at 28.9%, with mortgaged dwellings at 41.9% and rented ones at 29.3%.
+Albury - East's dwelling structure, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Non-Metro NSW had 83.2% houses and 16.8% other dwellings.
+Home ownership in Albury - East was at 28.9%, with mortgaged dwellings at 41.9% and rented ones at 29.3%.
 The median monthly mortgage repayment was $1,625, higher than Non-Metro NSW's average of $1,430.
-The median weekly rent figure was $320, compared to Non-Metro NSW's $265.
-Nationally, Albury - East's mortgage repayments were lower at $1,625 versus the Australian average of $1,863, and rents were substantially lower at $320 compared to the national figure of $375.
+The median weekly rent figure in Albury - East was $320, compared to Non-Metro NSW's $265.
+Nationally, Albury - East's mortgage repayments were lower at $1,625 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing